simonjulianl/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your GoMedic.

     * Double-click the file to start the app.
-If it's not possible, please open the terminal and locate where the `gomedic.jar`.
+If it's not possible, open the terminal and set the current directory to the directory that `gomedic.jar` resides in.
-      Please Enter the command `java -jar gomedic.jar`.
-If you still find difficulties in opening the `gomedic.jar` file, please follow the steps [here](#5-faq) !
+      Enter the command `java -jar gomedic.jar`.
+If you still find difficulties in opening the `gomedic.jar` file, please follow the steps [here](#5-faq)!
-    * The GUI similar to the below should appear in a few seconds.
+    * A GUI, similar to the one shown below, should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui-activity](images/Ui-activity.png)

-4. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+4. Type the command in the command box and press Enter to execute it.
+E.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: